 Research & Development

-Our primary asset for drug development is recombinant human HGF (“HGF protein”), and we are conducting clinical trials of HGF protein in several target indications.
+Our primary asset for drug development is recombinant human HGF (“HGF protein”), and we are conducting clinical trials on HGF protein with several diseases.

 HGF was initially discovered in Japan as a growth factor for hepatocytes.
-Growth factors are endogenous proteins that transmit signals to the nucleus (gene) of cells by binding to receptors on the cell surface, thereby turning on the switch that initiates cell proliferation.
-Because HGF is a naturally occurring protein that originally works in the human body, the ability to artificially manufacture it in the form of recombinant human HGF protein will likely open the door to a new range of safe and effective pharmaceuticals.
+Growth factors are endogenous proteins that transmit signals to the nuclei (genetic material) of cells by binding to receptors on the cell surface, thereby turning on the switch that initiates cell proliferation.
+Because HGF is a naturally occurring substance that functions in the human body, the ability to artificially manufacture it in the form of recombinant human HGF protein will likely open the door to a new range of safe and effective pharmaceuticals.

 Characteristics of HGF (Hepatocyte Growth Factor)

-- A protein discovered in Japan that exists in the human body
+- A protein discovered in Japan that is endogenous to the human body

-- Relatively large structure of 692 amino acids
+- Relatively large molecule of 692 amino acids

 - Complex structure (called Kringle structure: origin of the company name), 19 intramolecular disulfide cross-links

 - Multiple biological functions

 - Protects, regenerates, and repairs tissues and organs